-Brad's book, The Story of Grace, is now available in both PAPERBACK and DIGITAL.
+Brad's books are available in PAPERBACK and DIGITAL.

 Paperback books can only be purchased in the USA.